javajosh/simpatico/stree2.md

   dec(),  has({a: 10}),
   dec(),  has({a: 9}),
   mul(5), has({a: 45}),
-  log('okay, lets backtack and start from an earlier node.'), 5,      has({a: 10}),
+  loggy('okay, lets backtack and start from an earlier node.'), 5,      has({a: 10}),
   mul(2), has({a: 20}),
   inc(),  has({a: 21}),
-  log('now lets backtrack to node 10 and '),
+  loggy('now lets backtrack to node 10 and '),
   10,     has({a: 9}),
   mul(20),has({a: 180}),
 ]